 Standing 6-foot-6. shooting guard Matthew Cleveland ducks.
-The four-star out of Pace Academy in Alpharetta, Georgia could bonk his head on the rim when gliding in to flush it.
+The five-star out of Pace Academy in Alpharetta, Georgia could bonk his head on the rim when gliding in to flush it.
 It’s only a concern for the highest flyers.

 Matthew Cleveland Highlights

 Cleveland is a slasher.
 He’s at his best moving downhill towards the rim.
 He can maneuver through defenses off the dribble, or catch and finish with a dunk.
 He’s not overly explosive.
-The Pace Academy senior-to-be more glides than rockets past defenders.
+The Pace Academy grad glides than rockets past defenders.
 He picks his spots and breaks out a controlled Euro-step.
 At the rim, he finishes strong.

 Cleveland’s shot isn’t anything to write home about, but it is a good foundation for development.
 There’s room for more arc and a quicker release.
 From the mid-post, he has a reliable floater.